-Bumblebee colonies have for the most part finished, with a few new queens still stocking up on nectar before they hunker down for their winter diapause, while all adult solitary bees, save for a few remaining ivy bees, have ended their life cycle.
-The new generation won’t appear until next spring or summer.
-Managed honeybees will forage on mild days for any nectar to take back to their hive.
+Bumblebee colonies have for the most part finished, with a few new queens still stocking up on nectar before they hunker down for their winter diapause.
+The exception are the Buff-tailed bumblebees, which in many parts of the country can now be seen flying throughout the winter.
+In contrast, we will have to wait until next spring for a new generation of adult solitary bees to emerge.
+This year’s solitary bees have ended their life cycle save for a few remaining Ivy bees.
+Managed honeybees will forage on mild days.
 With so few bee species to choose from, it should at least be easier to identify the ones you do see!

 Tips for IDing November bumblebees:

-- Buff-tailed bumblebees (Bombus terrestris) – these large, fluffy, golden-striped bumblebees are the ones you’re most likely to see between now and March, especially if you live in a city in the south of the UK where the queens produce a third brood that lives through the winter, taking advantage of winter-flowering shrubs in parks and gardens.
+- Buff-tailed bumblebees (Bombus terrestris) – these large, fluffy, golden-striped bumblebees are active throughout the winter now in many parts of the UK, especially in cities even as far as Edinburgh and Dundee.
+The reason that late summer queens have a brood during winter now in many areas, rather than entering a winter diapause (hibernation-like state), is twofold: it is warm enough for the bees to fly in winter, and as importantly there is plenty for them to eat.
+Winter-flowering shrubs such a Mahonia and Viburnum tinus in our parks, gardens and municipal landscaping provides winter nectar and pollen.
 As a result, you’ll see queens, workers and males flying throughout the year.
 The queens are easily recognisable from their huge size (up to 24mm) and distinctive buff coloured bottom.
 You often hear their loud buzz before you see them.
 The workers are smaller (16mm) and have a white tail.
 Both of these castes are female.
 The 14mm males look similar to the workers.
 How you can tell them apart is from the brightly-coloured blobs of pollen, which only the females collect on their hind legs to take back to the nest.
-Further north, where the Buff-tailed bumblebees aren’t yet active over winter, you may still see a queen Buff-tailed bumblebee at this time of year stocking up on nectar and looking for a dry, secure place to spend her winter diapause (like hibernation), from which she will emerge in early spring.
+In more rural areas of northern England and Scotland, where the Buff-tailed bumblebees aren’t yet active over winter, you may still see a queen Buff-tailed bumblebee at this time of year stocking up on nectar and looking for a dry, secure place to spend her winter diapause, from which she will emerge in early spring.

 - Common carder bees (Bombus pascuorum) – if you see a 15mm fluffy brown bee on flowering salvias or Fuchsia at this time of year, chances are they will be the new queens having a final nectar feast before bedding down somewhere snug for the winter months, such as a pile of old leaves, long grass, or under the garden shed.